Good morning my lovely friends!

 Once you achieve the desired level of antiquity, lightly spray the piece one last time to fill in just a bit if the wiped-off areas to give the piece some depth.

 It might be a bit easier to spray the outside of items such as Christmas balls.
 Experimentation on smaller openings like on an ornament might be very beneficial.

 I will caution you that when it comes time to store these items be careful not to scratch the surface, tissue paper might be very valuable for protecting them.

 Decorating to Your Delight

 So, now that you have these beauties, the decorating possibilities are endless—especially if you love the enchantment of a Victorian Christmas display.
 For an incredible romantic look, display a variety of mercury glass hurricanes, votives and tall candlesticks on the mantel in front of a mirror.
 Mix only the softest hues, such as delicate pink or a whisper of blue, with sparkling white and crystal for a captivating look.
 If you surround it with greenery, dress it up with some shimmer as well.
 Create the same effect on your Christmas Eve dinner table.
 The soft, fractured lighting that mercury glass gives makes for such a pleasant evening.

-Page 3 of 3 - Of course, mercury glass certainly does not need to be saved for the holidays.
+Of course, mercury glass certainly does not need to be saved for the holidays.
 It could easily be part of the décor for a bride’s luncheon or even part of an interior where your goal is to soften the ambience.
 Consider placing pieces in the powder room or even your bathroom.
 Co-mingling mercury glass, silver-plate, and some crystal would be very glamorous for your make-up area gorgeous.